 Food & Refreshments

-There is a 30 minute lunch break for courses running over 4 hours.
+A 30 minute lunch break is scheduled for courses running over 4 hours.
 You are welcome to bring your own lunch.
-Alternatively, there is a number of cafes and coffee shops in the area.
+Alternatively, there is a number of cafés and coffee shops in the area.

 First Aid Courses